GSA/digitalgov.gov/content/posts/2012/07/2012-07-13-next-in-our-mobile-webinar-series-mobile-first.md

 title: 'Next in our Mobile Webinar Series: Mobile First!'
 summary: 'You need resources, and we are here to help with an excellent new webinar series to jump start your agency’s digital gov efforts.
 Do you think &#8220;mobile first&#8221;?
 A &#8220;mobile first&#8221; approach is where new websites and applications are designed for mobile devices first, instead'
 topics:
-  - Mobile
+  - mobile
-  - mobile gov
+  - mobile-gov
   - mobile-first
-  - MobileGov
+  - mobile-gov
   - National Institutes of Health
   - NIH
   - US Department of State